A systematic study of AGN feedback in a disk galaxy using MACER II: predictions of X-ray surface brightness profiles and comparison with eROSITA observations: Summary and discussion

 Most recently, we have studied the evolution of a disk galaxy using {\it MACER}, a framework designed to study the effects of AGN feedback on the evolution of a single galaxy.
-The key features of {\it MACER} are that the Bondi radius is resolved so that the black hole accretion rate is reliably determined, and that state-of-the-art AGN physics has been incorporated into the model.
 The simulation data have been analyzed in detail, and several scientific problems have been addressed and compared with observations, including the AGN duty cycle, the correlation between black hole accretion rate and star formation rate, the galaxy quenching mechanism, and so on.
-In all cases, good consistency with observations has been obtained, and the results will be presented in a series of papers.
+The results will be presented in a series of papers.

-While \citetalias{Zou_2026} of this series focuses on the global overview of the simulation, as the second paper of this series, we compute the surface brightness profile predicted by the Fiducial model presented in \citetalias{Zou_2026} and compare it with the recent eROSITA measurements of the X-ray surface brightness of the circumgalactic medium (CGM) around Milky Way-mass galaxies.
-All model parameters are identical to those adopted in \citetalias{Zou_2026} and no additional free parameters are introduced.
-We compare our model predictions with two independent eROSITA-based observational studies: \citetalias{Zhang2024a} and \citet{he2026}.
-Although both studies probe the X-ray emission from the hot CGM, they differ in galaxy sample selection, distance (or redshift) range, and analysis methodology. \citetalias{Zhang2024a} measures the mean CGM X-ray surface brightness profile using a large stacked sample of Milky Way–mass galaxies over a broad redshift range, whereas \citet{he2026} focuses on a sample of nearby ${\rm L}^*$ galaxies, enabling a complementary view of the CGM at smaller physical scales.
+While \citetalias{Zou_2026} in this series presents a global overview of the simulation, this second paper focuses on the surface brightness profile predicted by the Fiducial model introduced in that work.
+Specifically, we compute the X-ray surface brightness profile and compare it with recent eROSITA measurements of the circumgalactic medium (CGM) surrounding Milky Way–mass galaxies.
+All model parameters are identical to those adopted in \citetalias{Zou_2026}, and no additional free parameters are introduced.
+We compare our model predictions with two independent observational studies based on eROSITA data: \citetalias{Zhang2024a} and \citet{he2026}.
+Although both studies probe X-ray emission from the hot CGM, they differ in galaxy sample selection, redshift range, and analysis methodology. \citetalias{Zhang2024a} derives the mean CGM X-ray surface brightness profile from a large stacked sample of Milky Way–mass galaxies spanning a broad redshift range, whereas \citet{he2026} focuses on a sample of nearby ${\rm L}^*$ galaxies, providing a complementary view of the CGM on smaller physical scales.
 Our main results are summarized as follows.